monobasic/Angular-Reactive-Demo-Shop/README.md

 #### General
 - All displayed prices are handled via a PriceComponent to simplify currency display/formatting
-- Search with Typeahead functionality
+- Search with Typeahead functionality (Unfortunately, FireBase has very limited  functionality for full text search.
+For a real application, local search would be the better option)

 ### Custom Express/MongoDB Backend
 Implementation started with a custom MEAN-architecture, which used a mLab-database.